-Molluscum contagiosum is a viral skin infection from the poxvirus family that causes pearl-like bumps on the skin.
-The virus can be transmitted through direct contact (e.g., sharing towels, razors, toys, clothing, bedding, or gym equipment) and through sexual contact, classifying this condition as a sexually transmitted infection (STI).
-The virus is most commonly found in small children, but teenagers and adults are also at risk of contracting molluscum contagiosum.
+Molluscum contagiosum is a viral skin infection caused by the molluscum contagiosum virus (MCV) from the Poxviridae family, which causes pearl-like bumps on the skin.
+The virus can be transmitted through direct contact with infected skin, indirect contact via objects or materials that carry the virus (e.g., towels, razors, toys, clothing, bedding, gym equipment), and through sexual contact, classifying this condition as a sexually transmitted infection (STI).
+The virus is most commonly found in small children, sexually active adults, and immunocompromised individuals, but others are also at risk of contracting molluscum contagiosum.
 Molluscum contagiosum is often considered a mild skin rash.

-Molluscum contagiosum can spread through direct contact and/or through sexual behaviors: penile-vaginal sex (coitus), oral sex, and anal sex, as well as through other non-penetrative behaviors such as dry humping or mutual masturbation.
-A person can spread their own infection around their body if they squeeze the bumps.
-The virus is commonly spread through sharing/touching an infected person’s towels, bedding, clothing, razors, gym and athletic equipment, toys, and stuffed animals.2 Molluscum contagiosum can only live on non-human surfaces for a few hours.
+Molluscum contagiosum can spread through indirect contact, direct contact, or through sexual behaviors.
+Penetrative behaviors like penile-vaginal sex (coitus), oral sex, and anal sex, as well as non-penetrative behaviors such as dry humping or mutual masturbation, are able to spread the infection.
+A person can spread their own infection, referred to as autoinoculation, from one part of their body to another if they rub or scratch the bumps.7 The virus is commonly spread through sharing or touching an infected person’s towels, bedding, clothing, razors, gym and athletic equipment, toys, stuffed animals, and materials alike.3